tytydraco/yessleep/out/Whispers_of_Deceit.md

 Our dinners usually aren’t like this, in fact our dinners were quite the opposite.
 We’d usually spend our evenings struggling to finish our dinner, mom would be laughing and so would dad, food barely being contained to their mouths.
 But tonight was different, very different.
 The usual smiles that were glued upon their faces were now faces filled with disgust and sadness, even at such the young age of twelve, I understood the concept of rage.

-Midway through our meal, my mother excused herself from the table, her footsteps echoing down the hallway.
+Midway through our meal, my mother excused herself from the table, her footsteps echoing out of the dining room and up the stairs towards the second floor, down the hallway.
 Seizing the opportunity, I turned to my father, curiosity tugging at my mind.
 He sighed, his eyes heavy with concern.
 "Dad, something's off.
 What's going on?"

 He hesitated before leaning in, his voice a low whisper.
 "Listen closely, kiddo.
 Just trust me, alright?"
 I nodded, understanding the look in my father’s eyes, a look that signified to not question him in his moment of solitude.